ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 ~~~

 The client may receive forwarded mode packets from the proxy with a Virtual
-Client Connection ID of 0x62646668 which it will replace with the real Client
+client CID of 0x62646668 which it will replace with the real client CID
-Connection ID of 0x31323334.
+of 0x31323334.
 All forwarded mode packets sent by the proxy
-will have been modified to contain the Virtual Client Connection ID instead
+will have been modified to contain the client VCID instead
-of the Client Connection ID, and processed by the negotiated "scramble"
+of the client CID, and processed by the negotiated "scramble"
 packet transform.
 However, in the unlikely event that a forwarded packet
 arrives before the proxy's HTTP response, the client will not know which
 transform the proxy selected.
 In this case, the client will have to ignore